TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 The second, for sufficiently large $n$, $n log(n)$ dominates the equation.
 That is $ exists m op(s.t.) forall n > m : n log(n) > 3n > 1/2log(n) > 1/2
 $
 This means that as $n$ becomes large, we can sort of ignore the other terms.
-We will later prove, that given no more information other than the fact that the shape of the elemeents in the list is such that they can be compared, we can't do much better.
-The dominating term, in the number of comparisins, will be $n log(n)$ times some constant.
+We will later prove, that given no more information other than the fact that the shape of the elements in the list is such that they can be compared, we can't do much better.
+The dominating term, in the number of comparisons, will be $n log(n)$ times some constant.
 This later refers to chapter 10.

 In practice, we waste some amount of operations dividing the list in 2.
-What if we take our chances and approximatly divide the list into two parts?
+What if we take our chances and approximately divide the list into two parts?

 This is the idea of quick sort.
 If we take a random element in the list, we expect half the elements to be lesser than it and half to be greater.
 We can use this fact to define quickSort by splitting the list on the basis of the first element and keep going.
 This can be implemented as:
 ```